nicoleslater/lab-researching-external-apis/README.md

 Next, describe your application idea.
 Your application idea should be simple and make use of the data received by the API.
 It can make use of other data if necessary.

-> Your application idea.
+> This application can help people search for art pieces sorted by year

 Write 3 - 5 user stories for your application.
 Include each below.

-> 1. As a user ...
+> 1. As a user I am a tourist in NYC and I would like to know what art I can see from Egypt

 > 1. As a user ...